-Cash and amounts due from central banks amounted to EUR 36.1 billion, up by EUR 31.1 billion compared to 01 January 2018.
-The variance was mainly due to the increase of overnight deposit placed at the central banks by BNP Paribas Fortis (EUR 22.5 billion) and BGL BNP Paribas (EUR 8.5 billion).
+Cash and amounts due from central banks amounted to EUR 29.0 billion, up by EUR 24.3 billion compared to 31 December 2018.
+The variance was mainly due to the increase of overnight deposit placed at the central banks by BNP Paribas Fortis (+ EUR 15.3 billion) and BGL BNP Paribas (+ EUR 8.5 billion).

-Financial instruments at fair value through profit or loss amounted to EUR 13.7 billion, up by EUR 1.9 billon compared to 01 January 2018.
-The evolution is mainly attributable on higher trading on reverse repurchase activities for EUR 1.7 billion.
+Financial instruments at fair value through profit or loss amounted to EUR 17.8 billion, up by EUR 2.3 billion compared to 31 December 2018.
+The evolution, which is mainly attributable to an increase in the fair value of derivatives following the continued decrease of the interest rate curve (EUR 2.7 billion), is partly compensated by the sale of some trading securities (EUR (0.6) billion).

-Financial assets at fair value through equity stood at EUR 11.3 billion, EUR (3.1) billion lower than EUR 14.4 billion as at 01 January 2018.
-The decrease on debt securities (EUR (3.2) billion) was mainly related to the arrival at maturity or the sale of government bonds (e.g. net decrease in Belgian government bonds for EUR (1.6) billion).
+Financial assets at fair value through equity stood at EUR 8.4 billion, EUR (2.4) billion lower than EUR 10.8 billion as at 31 December 2018.
+The decrease on debt securities (EUR (2.4) billion) was mainly related to the sale (EUR (2.7) billion) and arrival at maturity (EUR (0.8) billion) of government bonds, only partially compensated by new investments (EUR 1.3 billion).